 - It is unlawful to import live wildlife into Arkansas without a valid Wildlife Importation Permit issued by the Commission.
-This permit shall be required regardless of the final destination of the wildlife, whether in Arkansas or points beyond.
 It also is unlawful for any person to receive, acquire, purchase, or possess any wildlife imported into Arkansas in violation of this regulation.

 - It is unlawful for the holder of a Wildlife Importation Permit to cause or permit any wild animal or bird to be imported into Arkansas under inhumane or unhealthy conditions (Addendum F1.04).

 - Aquatic wildlife other than native aquatic turtles, alligators, and those species prohibited by Code 26.13.
 Imports for aquaculture must comply with Code 35.09.
 Refer to the Approved Aquaculture Species List in Addendum J1.01.
 Aquatic wildlife may not be released, Code 26.12.